 The entire bitcoin blockchain, for all the transactions it moves around, relies on bitcoin miners to keep the network humming away.
 Especially with the recent blocksize debate, the role of miners has come to the fore.
-Regardless of what people using the network thing, miners at the end of the day will decide on which way things go.
+Regardless of what people using the network think, miners at the end of the day will decide on which way things go.

 So we thought we’d put together a piece looking at bitcoin mining in it’s various forms over the years, and what the situation is like today.
 Firstly, you’re probably thinking while reading this article, I have a computer, can’t I just mine on this?
 Back in 2009, yes you could.
 These days, no. And here’s the damage it can do to your equipment.
 Bitcoin mining works on an algorithm that takes into account the SHA256 hash, some information relating to block height, and a difficulty.
 Doing one hash by hand is shown here, and is time consuming.